Rehost an on-premises Linux app to Azure VMs

 Prepare to connect to Azure VMs after failover

-After failover to Azure, Contoso wants to be able to connect to the replicated VMs in Azure.
-To do this, there's a couple of things that the Contoso admins need to do:
+After failover to Azure, Contoso wants to connect to the replicated VMs in Azure.
+To do this, the Contoso admins must follow these steps:

 - To access Azure VMs over the internet, they enable SSH on the on-premises Linux VM before migration.
 For Ubuntu this can be completed using the following command: Sudo apt-get ssh install -y.